Risk Evaluation Forum

 The newly reconstructed Large Hadron Collider (LHC) at CERN in Europe is in the process of

 starting up.
-It is expected to reach design energy of 14 TeV in May 2015.
+It is expected to reach design energy of 14 TeV in May 2015, barring startup delays.
 This is twice its former energy.

-A new paper to be published in Physics Letters B, and already available online, predicts black
+A new paper published in Physics Letters B, and available online, predicts black

-hole production in the range of 11.9 TeV given 10 dimensions, if certain theories are true.
+hole production in the range of 11.9 TeV, if certain theories are true.
 Its citation is given

 in our references section, accessible by clicking below.